12 of the most uplifting songs about Satan

 Ghost – Square Hammer

 What has always set Sweden’s Ghost apart from their metal brethren is a sense that satanism should be fun, and few of their tracks drive that home like Square Hammer.
-Though spooky in a Halloweenish sort of way, Square Hammer is packed with good humor, eliciting more smiles of enjoyment than scowls of grim loyalty.
+Though spooky in a Halloweenish sort of way, Square Hammer is packed with good humour, eliciting more smiles of enjoyment than scowls of grim loyalty.
 The video speaks to this, casting Papa Emeritus as a Draculean villain rather some sort of shadowy inhuman force.
 On this creepy crawly new classic, the Hammer in question is less Malleus Maleficarum, more Christopher Lee.

 The Crown – Satanist